FabioChiodini/blog.kiodo.it/exampleSite/content/post/GoingOldSchool.md

 ## **Next steps**

-BTW I now have to go through an upgrade using the command line (as VMware Upgrade Manager would see that my hardware is not compliant) so more toil will be required :P
+BTW I now have to go through an upgrade using the command line (as VMware Upgrade Manager would see that my hardware is not compliant) so **more toil** will be required **Yet again** :P

 ## Closing Notes